Skip to content

 Los Angeles was benchmarked against peer cities in California; cities of similar size, population, density, land use, and urban parkland challenges; and cities with aspirational recreation and park systems.

-Park and Recreation Amenity Benchmarking
+Recreation and Park Amenity Benchmarking

 Los Angeles generally has fewer recreation amenities per person than its peers.